Tansor22/Computing-Mathematic/README.md

 # Computing-Mathematic

-Some omplementations of computing mathematics methods from university studying.
+Some implementations of computing mathematics methods from university studying.